KreasonAaronNaidoo/COMP315/README.md

 This project is cross platform and will be compiled for Windows, OSX, and Linux and hence is made using common libraries.

-This Project is the intelectual property of the colaborators and of the University of Kwa-Zulu Natal.
+This Project is the intellectual property of the colaborators and of the University of Kwa-Zulu Natal.

 Happy Coding.